Advance Directives Attorney in Farmington Hills, Michigan

 Can you change your advance directive once you sign it?
 Yes, Michigan law does not prevent you from making modifications to your advance directive if you want to appoint a different patient advocate or change your wishes in advance directive documents.
 The only requirement is that you must be of sound mind when making modifications.

-Advance Directives Attorney Serving Bingham Farms, Michigan
+Advance Directives Attorney Serving Farmington Hills, Michigan

 At Steven L. Rotenberg, PLLC, the advance directives attorney in Bingham Farms, Michigan, is committed to helping clients plan ahead and achieve peace of mind knowing that their preferences for medical care are known and documented.
 Reach out to Steven L. Rotenberg today to get assistance with creating a legally-binding advance directive.